Publications

 • Abstract: Theories of the emergence of the Industrial Revolution are myriad, but no agreement exists as to its primary cause.
 Why did the nature of aggregate economic activity in Europe and its colonies suddenly change from one characterized by Malthusian dynamics to the modern Solow-style growth regime?
 We propose a theory whereby the introduction of caffeinated beverages altered the labor productivity of workers, as they replaced low-fermented alcoholic beverages with the consumption of coffee and tea as alternatives to dirty water for hydration purposes.
 The timing of the introduction of coffee and tea to European markets suggests this mechanism as one important cause of the Industrial Revolution.
 We further add to the literature by building a three-factor production technology that features different land/labor and capital/labor nests.
 The technology can replicate both Malthusian and Solow-style dynamics with respect to per-capita output growth.
 It features two different kinds of labor productivity – 1) productivity associated with the land/labor nest; 2) productivity associated with the capital/labor nest.
 Productivity is endogenous, depending on the consumption choices (e.g., alcohol or caffeine as replacements for water) of consumers, though consumers do not internalize the impact of their consumption choices on productivity.
 The introduction of caffeine fundamentally changes the nature of productivity growth, causing the capital/labor nest to increasingly become more dominant, leading to Industrial Revolution.
 We estimate that the transition toward Industrial Revolution began in the UK around 1650.

-• Presentations: (2024) EWMES, Palma de Mallorca, Spain (upcoming); Vanderbilt University; University of Barcelona; MEA Meetings, Chicago.
+• Presentations: (2024) SED, Buenos Aires; EWMES, Palma de Mallorca, Spain; Vanderbilt University; University of Barcelona; MEA Meetings, Chicago.

 • Supplementary Material: Slides